Meniere’s Disease - Condition and Symptoms

 If you are disabled because of Meniere’s Disease and the condition is so severe it prevents you from working, you may be entitled to Social Security Disability benefits.

-Although total disability based on a diagnosis of Meniere’s Disease can be difficult to prove compared to other disabling conditions, working closely with medical professionals and a qualified Social Security Disability attorney or advocate to collect and present the appropriate documentation to support your disability claim in front of the Disability Determination Services (DDS) can help ensure that your Meniere’s Disease disability case will have the highest possible chance of success.
+Although total disability based on a diagnosis of Meniere’s Disease can be difficult to prove compared to other disabling conditions, working closely with medical professionals and a qualified Social Security Disability attorney or disability advocate to collect and present the appropriate documentation to support your disability claim in front of the Disability Determination Services (DDS) can help ensure that your Meniere’s Disease disability case will have the highest possible chance of success.
+Your claim can be denied benefits twice, and you can file an appeal each time.